katshann/citrix-hypervisor-management-api/docs/api-ref-autogen-errors.md

 ### CLUSTER&#95;STACK&#95;IN&#95;USE

-The cluster stack is already in use.
+The cluster stack is still in use by at least one plugged PBD.

 _Signature:_